pytorch/serve/docs/metrics.md

 TorchServe defines metrics in a [yaml](https://github.com/pytorch/serve/blob/master/ts/configs/metrics.yaml) file, including both frontend metrics (i.e. `ts_metrics`) and backend metrics (i.e. `model_metrics`).
 When TorchServe is started, the metrics definition is loaded in the frontend and backend cache separately.
-The backend flushes the metrics cache once a load model or inference request is completed.
+The backend emits metrics logs as they are updated.
+The frontend parses these logs and makes the corresponding metrics available either as logs or via the [metrics API endpoint](metrics_api.md) based on the metrics_mode configuration.

-Dynamic updates between the frontend and backend are _not_ currently being handled.
+Dynamic updates to the metrics configuration file is currently not supported.
+In order to account for updates made to the metrics configuration file, Torchserve will need to be restarted.

 The `metrics.yaml` is formatted with Prometheus metric type terminology: